doyleLai/Arduino-DCC-Station/README.md

 # Arduino-DCC-Station
 A simple Arduino model train control (DCC) system acts as a command station to control DCC decoders.

 This project adapted Michael Blank's program code for signal generation.
 The original program supports one decoder only.
 This program supports up to 9 decoders and provides a command controls interface on the serial port.
-Because of that, you don't need extra hardware components such as a keypad or potentiometer to control trains, except for the serial monitor on your computer.
-This also makes it easy to develop a human interface system to work with this program.
+Because of that, you don't need extra hardware components such as a keypad or potentiometer to control trains.
+The only thing needed is the serial monitor on your computer.
+This also makes it easy for you to develop a human interface system to work with this program.

 The program generates two opposite DCC signals.
 When one signal goes HIGH, the other goes LOW, and vice versa.
 That means you can connect them to an H-bridge circuit to boost the signal to power the track and locomotives.

 ## Board Compatibility
 The program uses the hardware timer and interrupts to achieve the precise pulse width generations of the DCC signal.
 The following Arduino boards are supported.

-- Arduino UNO (Other ATmega328p based boards may be supported)
+- Arduino UNO (Other boards based on ATmega328p may be supported)
   - Timer 2 is used
-- Arduino UNO WiFi Rev.2 (Other ATmega4809 based boards may be supported)
+- Arduino UNO WiFi Rev.2 / Arduino Nano Every (Other boards based on ATmega4809 may be supported)
   - Timer B0 is used

 ## Wiring